 - Childhood illness can interrupt eating making it difficult to regain appetite and “catch up on “ growth rate.

 - Adolescence meals can become less structured and adequate, as more foods are eaten “on the run” or with friends, than supervised by parents.
-Some meals may be skipped altogether if time is lacking between classes or after school or sporting activities.
+Some meals may be skipped altogether particularly breakfast and lunch if running late for school or if time is lacking between classes or there are after school activities or sport.
 This can mean that at a time of peak growth (which for girls is 10-14yrs; boys 12-17yrs) energy intake may be compromised.

 - Sporting commitments can redirect energy away from growth and into physical endurance.
 All of which can be detrimental to health and performance.

-Energy requirements vary widely according to gender, body size and physical activity but generally decrease with age due to a reduction in basal metabolic rate and muscle mass.
-8 Low energy intakes can be due to:
+Energy requirements vary widely according to gender, body size and physical activity but generally decrease with age due to a reduction in basal metabolic rate and muscle mass 9 Low energy intakes can be due to: